-The RightScale 2019 State of the Cloud Report from Flexera reveals that 84 percent of enterprises have a hybrid cloud strategy.
+The Flexera Flexera 2021 State of the Cloud Report reveals that 80 percent of enterprises have a hybrid cloud strategy.
 Enterprises that want to mix the resources of multiple private and public clouds in hybrid cloud configurations should consider certain key factors as they design their solutions.

 The Differences Between Public, Private, and Hybrid Clouds